Rari-Capital/nova/docs/README.md

 function bumpGas(bytes32 execHash, uint256 gasPrice) external returns (bytes32 newExecHash)
 ```

-`bumpGas` allows a user to increase the gas price for their execution request without having to `cancel`, `withdraw` and call `requestExec` again.
+`bumpGas` allows a user/contract to increase the gas price for their request without having to `cancel`, `withdraw` and call `requestExec` again.
 Calling this function will initiate a 5 minute delay before disabling the request associated with `execHash` (this is known as the "uncled" request) and enabling an updated version of the request (this is known as the resubmitted request which can be found under `newExecHash`).

 ::: danger
 A relayer can still execute the uncled request associated with the `execHash` up until the delay has passed.